FalakR/stat130chat130-wiki/Home.md

 **Out of scope**
 1. Material covered in future weeks
-2. Anything no discussed above...
+2. Anything not discussed above...
-3. ...such as handling missing values with more advanced methods than either "ignoring" or "removing" them
+3. ...such as how to handle missing values using more advanced methods than just "ignoring" or "removing" them

 # 02 Coding